jurca/reactive-component/README.md

 The point of this experiment is to create a base class for web components with as close-to-react as possible API and behavior.

+## Motivation

+The web components API has been described as a native alternative to libraries such as React, Angular and Polymer.
+The API itself, however, is pretty low-level and there are various nice features we (the web developers ) got used to that the web components API does not provide.

+This experiments explores these differences through an attempt to create a base class for a React-like web component, with rendering through describing the whole component's UI and using DOM-diffing, and following some of the patterns that got popular in the React community.

+## Differences from React

 There are some simplifications and differences in place though:

-* No component has internal state - this experiment follows the "one global state" pattern introduced in [redux](http://redux.js.org/).
+* No component has an internal state - this experiment follows the "one global state" pattern introduced in [redux](http://redux.js.org/).
 * Props can only be strings - this is caused by the fact that attribute values are always strings.
 The [Polymer](https://www.polymer-project.org/) goes